-Illiteracy in africa continues to be one of the most significant and widespread problems in the continent.
-In fact, millions of people have no education, reading and writing skills
+Illiteracy in Africa remains one of the continent’s most significant and widespread problems.
+Millions of people have no education, reading, or writing skills.

-In sub-Saharan Africa one in three adults is unable to read.
-48 million young people among the 16 to 24 year olds are completely illiterate.
-Own for this reason the literacy rate in many countries is still too low.
-The 13 countries with the lowest literacy rate they are all found in Africa.
+In sub-Saharan Africa, one in three adults is unable to read.
+Forty-eight million young people, 16 to 24 year-olds, are entirely illiterate.
+For this reason, the literacy rate in many countries is still too low.
+The 13 countries with the lowest literacy rate are all found in Africa.

-The main causes of these alarming data are many.
-On the one hand, one of root causes if not the root cause it is surely the severe poverty affecting the continent and its inhabitants.
-Millions of families cannot afford to send their children to school indeed they are forced to make them work often in dangerous and strenuous conditions for contribute to the family budget
+The leading causes of these alarming data are many.
+On the one hand, one of the root causes, if not the root cause, is undoubtedly the severe poverty affecting the continent and its inhabitants.
+Millions of families cannot afford to send their children to school; indeed, they are forced to make them often work in dangerous and strenuous conditions to contribute to the family budget.

-So widespread on the continent Ryvanz Mia has been working in Africa for a long time to help the most vulnerable children in the slums by guaranteeing children food and education.
-Helping a child also means contributing to lowering the illiteracy rate
+So widespread on the continent, Ryvanz Mia has worked in Africa for a long time to help the most vulnerable children in the slums by guaranteeing food and education.
+Assisting a child also means contributing to lowering the illiteracy rate.